-Tip: You can use your own progressions (created in the desktop version of the MPC software) on your MPC hardware.
+Tip: You can use your own progressions (created in the desktop version of the MPC software) on your MPC X or MPC Live.
 See Addenda > Updates in MPC 2.1 > New Features > Pad Perform Mode: User Progressions to learn more about this.